Michaux-Technology/Geco-Kanban/README.md

 1. New features v 4.00 :

 It is now possible to upload files for each project.
-So, for example, a project manager can insert plans, pictures and/or specifications.
+So, for example, a project manager can insert plans, pictures, specifications...

 3. Missing features für v.
 4.00 :